 Welcome to The John Fisher School Sixth Form.
-We offer a broad provision of subjects allowing choice and specialisation for all students, yet maintaining a personalised and supportive structure
+We offer a broad provision of subjects allowing choice and specialisation for all students, yet maintaining a personalised and supportive structure.
+We aim to develop a love of learning, a love of understanding and a love of service for all our students.

 We are very proud of the achievements and the development of our students.
-With a 3-year average ALPs score of 3, our students consistently achieve high and leave us with the qualifications and skill set required for future success in the next stages of their lives.
+Our students consistently achieve high and leave us with the qualifications and skill set required for future success in the next stages of their lives.
 Our Sixth Form is underpinned by our core values of Acceptance, Service, Perseverance, Integrity, Respect, Enjoyment and Selflessness.
 These provide the foundation of our Sixth Form and underpin our positive pastoral system and supportive environment.
 We welcome students of all faiths or none and aim to ensure that all our students leave with fond memories and positive experiences.